Vitis installation

 Known issues

-If you stopped generating installed device, you need to install the following, and restart the installation after completion.
+If you stopped generating the installed device, you need to install the following and restart the installation after completion.

 sudo apt install libtinfo5 libncurses5